Wall-of-Shames/scammer-analysis-guide/README.md

 ## 🗂️ Hall of Shame Archive

-Our documented cases are organized by date:
+Our documented cases will be organized by date:

 ```
 /exposures